Top Small Business Grants in Arizona

 Arizona State Trade Expansion Program (AZSTEP)

-• Program description: The Arizona Commerce Authority, in partnership with the Small Business Administration (SBA), offers STEP grants that can help you export your goods and services from the Grand Canyon State to foreign markets.
+• Program description: The Arizona Commerce Authority, in partnership with the U.S. Small Business Administration (SBA), offers STEP grants that can help you export your goods and services from the Grand Canyon State to foreign markets.

 • Incentive: Receive AZSTEP assistance to participate in international trade shows and expos.
 AZSTEP can help you export your goods and services to Mexico and beyond.